citp/privacy-policy-historical/l/lr/lrm/lrmonline.com.md

-> *The following text is extracted and transformed from the lrmonline.com privacy policy that was archived on 2017-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170609063117id_/http%3A//lrmonline.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lrmonline.com privacy policy that was archived on 2017-11-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171108130326id_/http%3A//lrmonline.com/privacy-policy) for the most accurate reproduction.*

-# Privacy + Terms — LRM Online
+# Privacy + Terms | lrmonline

 ## Privacy Policy

 ### Effective: April 14, 2016